run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/approve-a-ticket.md

 title: Approve a ticket
 Description: In some cases, the tickes of type "Request" will pass through an approval phase to its execution.
+This will depend on the ticket workflow, which is linked to the service request activity
 # Approve a ticket

-Approve a ticket
-In some cases, the tickes of type "Request" will pass through an approval phase to its execution.
-That will depend on the ticket workflow, which is linked to the service request activity.
+When a ticket has an approval activity, you can confirm or reject this request using the feature for this purpose.
+In this sense, the ticket workflow should contain an user task (Identification tab \> Button "Is it an approval task? = YES"), which is linked to the activity.

+!!!
+Abstract "NOTE"

+    For A simplified approval of the ticket, it's necessary that the flow of the service request has a task of type approval, so the quick approval button will be visible.

 Before getting started
 --------------------------